-The City of Bloomington Common Council endorsed the Bloomington Food Charter in 2015 as "helping to guide community decisions and programs that affect the local food system."
 Residents have consistently demonstrated an interest in the economic, social, and health issues connected to local food access.
-These interconnections relate to impacts on the environment, to health, to food access, food equity, and food security.
+These concerns have found expression through the Bloomington Food Policy Council and relate to the three E's of sustainability: environmental impact, equity of access to food, and economic impact of local food production and processing.
 Taken together, they establish a holistic way of thinking about food or local food systems.
 Urban agriculture reexamines the traditional mindset of agriculture uses and activities within rural settings.
 It assesses the cultivation, processing, and distribution of food within an urban context.

-Food and agriculture offer a key opportunity to work locally and regionally to develop a more sustainable and resilient local sector embracing health, the natural world, and enhance the quality of life for residents.
+Food and agriculture offer a key opportunity to work locally and regionally to develop a more sustainable and resilient local economy that supports health, the natural world, as well as improved quality of life for residents.
 The City of Bloomington supports and recognizes that residents desire opportunities to produce, process, sell, purchase, and consume local foods of their choosing.
+The City itself has embraced these goals through adoption of the Bloomington Food Charter.

-The policies in this chapter respond to the adopted 2013 Vision Statement objectives to:
+The policies in this chapter most closely respond to the adopted 2013 Vision Statement objective to: